Mani wants assurance from India on World Cup

 He further said there is lot of work needed to be done but it will take time.
 There was no investment on the maintenance of grounds in the country and around six billion are required for the renovation of the stadiums, he added.
 “I would like to see stadiums in the northern areas to have extended season till May and June before monsoon.
 On the other hand there was little investment on infrastructure.
 Our stadiums were neglected because international matches were played on neutral venues.
 But international cricket has returned, we need to upgrade our venues.

-“We should have three to four grounds like Gawadar Stadium in the north where the teams would love to go and play,” he said.
+“We should have three to four grounds like Gwadar Stadium in the north where the teams would love to go and play,” he said.

 “A lot of work has been done on National Stadium Karachi but work on remaining stadiums is required.
 In fact it is the duty of the government but it has its own problems to address,” he said.